 1. Problem Solving

-Problem solving is the first step in the management phase of coping with stress.
-This should be tried after the sources of stress (stressors) as well as physical reactions to acute stress and physical, psychological, and behavioral reactions to chronic stress (called stress responses) have been identified.
+Problem solving is the first step in managing stress, after you have identified your stressors and stress responses.
 The goal of problem solving is to eliminate major stressors or, at the very least, to make them less stressful.

 2. Changing Attitude or Cognitive Appraisal

-To understand how individuals can perceive or assess the same thing quite differently is clearly demonstrated by the cartoon.
+To understand how individuals can perceive or assess the same thing quite differently is demonstrated by this cartoon.

 Progressive Muscle Relaxation (PMR) and Guided Imagery (GI) Exercise

-If after using these resources you are still struggling with stress management please communicate with your health care team to access additional professional services.
+If, after using these resources, you are still struggling with stress management, you should talk to your health care team to access additional support.

-To find a mental health care professional in your area you can start with your existing health care team or contact the American Psychosocial Oncology Society (APOS).
+To find a mental health care professional in your area, you can start by asking your existing health care team for references or contact the American Psychosocial Oncology Society (APOS).
 APOS’s Helpline is a national referral program to help people with cancer and their caregivers find emotional support in their own communities.